CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening

-\paragraph{Splits, joint training, and strict zero-shot protocol.} We follow the official scene-level splits provided by PanCollection to prevent spatial leakage across training, validation, and testing.
+We follow the official scene-level splits provided by PanCollection to prevent spatial leakage across training, validation, and testing.
 In our default setting, a single model is trained on the RR training splits of QuickBird, GaoFen-2, and WorldView-3, and validated on their RR validation splits.
 WorldView-2 is treated as an unseen sensor and used only for testing in both RR and FR.
 No WorldView-2 samples are used for training, validation, early stopping, or any model selection.

 Joint training is formulated as an equal-weight multi-sensor objective